What Does Uncoupling Mean?

 By Rev. Kathryn Dzsudzsak

-Uncoupling………sounds like disconnecting a trailer from a vehicle but this “uncoupling” is about marriage or, the end of a marital relationship.
+Uncoupling………sounds like disconnecting a trailer from a vehicle but this “uncoupling” is about marriage or, the end of a commitment partnership.
 It is divorcing but not actually divorcing in some cases.

-Uncoupling, is a way for people who realize that their “husband/wife/partnership” relationship has changed and they no longer feel the way they did when the exchanged rings in wedlock or became “hitched”.
+Uncoupling, is a way for people who realize that their “husband/wife/partnership” relationship has changed and they no longer feel the way they did when the exchanged rings, necklace, whatever it was, in wedlock or became “hitched”.

 There are a couple of ways and reasons people want to uncouple.
 One way is how it was described above.
 The do not necessarily want to divorce for a number of reasons, children, finances, etc. but, want and need to live separate lives.
-In this case the uncoupling ceremony will be to give the rings back to each other and will no longer consider each other husband/wife, wife/wife or husband/husband.
+In this case the uncoupling ceremony will be to give the rings or whatever symbolic item it was, back to each other and will no longer be consider each other husband/wife, wife/wife or husband/husband.

 When a couple divorces it is a loss. there is an invisible and unrealized grief that is happening there even though they feel relieved, happy, joyful………it is still a loss and you are in some manner still connected to your former partner.
 Having an uncoupling ceremony is way of completing this loss.
 It removes the grief factor because, as in a marriage ceremony where there is joy and love, an uncoupling ceremony can be the same.